 While some quests grant you a nominal amount of gold when completing them, the primary benefit from questing (besides the fun and sense of accomplishment) is adventure points.
 The adventure points can be used to buy magic items from the magic shop.
 You can also buy experience potions and gold.
 If you have reached the highest level and are in Gateway, you can also retire your character and allow your offspring to inherit your equipped items.

-Most quests grant one adventure point, but quests related to the main storyline will grant two adventure points.
-If a town gets into trouble with a particular group of monsters, they may offer three adventure points to clear out the trouble.
+Most quests grant 3-5 adventure points, but quests related to the main storyline and important town quests can grant more rewards.
+If a town gets into trouble with a particular group of monsters, they may offer up to fifteen adventure points to clear out the trouble.

 There’s No Going Back!